-Net investment activity resulted in a 11.7 percent gain for 2020 with total equity increasing by 16.0 percent and fixed income by 8.6 percent.
-While 2019 resulted in a significant gain of 17.6 percent, 2018 experienced a 6.7 percent loss.
-The Plan's investment returns generally followed the related market during the last three years.
-Additional information of returns by money manager and market segment is located on page 49 of the investment section in this report.
+Net investment activity resulted in a 11.7 percent gain for 2021 with total equity increasing by 17.1 percent and fixed income decreasing by 2.9 percent.
+Years 2020 and 2019 also experienced gains of 11.7 percent and 17.6 percent, respectively.
+The Plan's investment returns generally followed the related markets during the last three years.

-Benefit payments consist of annuities and lump-sum payments for those who are vested but terminate prior to their retirement date.
+Benefit payments consist of annuities and lump-sum payments for those who are vested but terminate prior or at their retirement date.
 The changes between the three years were generally related to changes in number of retirees and lump-sum payments.